neurophysik/jitcdde/docs/index.rst

 	3. If the results of the last two attempts are identical within an absolute tolerance of `pws_atol` and relative tolerance of `pws_rtol`, accept the result of the last attempt.
 Otherwise go to step 2.
 If no such convergence has happened within `pws_max_iterations`, reduce the step size by `pws_factor`.

-A problem of this approach is that as soon as it reduces the step size, the error estimates from the adaptive Runge–Kutta routines are not directly useful anymore since almost always insist on increasing the step size.
+A problem of this approach is that as soon as it reduces the step size, the error estimates from the adaptive Runge–Kutta routines are not directly useful anymore since they almost always insist on increasing the step size.
-Ignoring this may need to useless integration steps (and thus wasted time) due to the step size being adapted back and forth.
+Ignoring this may lead to useless integration steps (and thus wasted time) due to the step size being adapted back and forth.
 Moreover, throttling step size increases (which is generally reasonable) may result in the step size being “trapped” at an unnecessary low value.
 As far as I can tell, Shampine and Thompson [ST01]_ offer no solution to this.